Computer Science

 CS 170: High-Level Programming II: The C++ Programming Language

-It focusses on developing an understanding of object-oriented concepts and principles.
+Credits 4This course covers the fundamentals of programming in C++.
+It focuses on developing an understanding of object-oriented concepts and principles.
 Topics include classes, operator overloading, function and class templates, composition, inheritance, and introduction to standard libraries such as containers and algorithms.

 CS 174: Audio Scripting